Aidurber/tag-page-preview/README.md

 # Tag Page Preview

-Clicking a tag opens a dialog listing pages that use that tag
+Clicking a tag opens a dialog listing pages that use that tag.

 ![](./media/screenshot.jpg)

+**To Do**
+- [ ] Add some documentation
+- [ ] Finish build pipleline
+- [ ] Publish plugin
+- [ ] Figure out how to add previews to links
+- [ ] Figure out how to test an obsidian plugin

 ## Contributing